The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 This is everything that starts in your DNA and propagates forward via the laws of physics and development:

-The exact sequence: SNPs, indels, rare variants, structural variants, CNVs, etc.
+The exact sequence: SNPs, indels (insertions and deletions), rare variants, structural variants, CNVs, etc.

 The 3D folding pattern of your genome in each cell type (TAD boundaries, enhancer–promoter loops, etc.), which changes which genes “see” which regulatory elements.